cyberrian/node-react-playground/README.txt

 ########################################
    LAUNCHING THE USER INTERFACE
 ########################################
-    Open your favorite browser to http://ipaddress:8080
+    Open your favorite browser to http://<ipaddress>:8080
+    where <ipaddress> is the server's IP address.
     See config.js to change the port #.
     Browser must have JavaScript enabled.